fonnesbeck/Koenigsberg_Bayes/README.md

    ```bash
    pixi run jupyter lab
    ```
    This will open a web browser with the Jupyter interface.
+THIS IS NOT CONNECTED TO ANY REMOTE SERVER, SO NOTHING IS BEING UPLOADED OR SENT ANYWHERE.

 2. **Open the analysis notebook:**
+   - Look for the little folder icon at the top of the column of icons on the left.
+Click on this icon to open the file browser.
-   - In Jupyter Lab, click on `gss_exploratory_analysis_working.ipynb`
+   - In the file browser, click on `basic_bayes_analysis.ipynb`
-   - This contains the complete data analysis
+   - This contains the ordinal regression model

 3. **Run the analysis:**
    - Click "Run" → "Run All Cells" to execute the entire analysis